Which Explanation Should I Choose? A Function Approximation Perspective to Characterizing Post Hoc Explanations: When Do Explanations Perform Model Recovery?

 \subsection{Characterizing Explanation Methods via Model Recovery}

-We proceed by formally stating the model recovery condition for explanation methods and then use this condition as a guiding principle to choose among methods.
+Next, we formally state the model recovery condition for explanation methods.
+Then, we use this condition as a guiding principle to choose among methods.

-\begin{defn}[Model Recovery: Guiding Principle] Given an instance of the LFA framework with a black-box model $f$ such that $f \in \mathcal{G}$ and a specific noise type (e.g. Gaussian, Uniform), an explanation method performs model recovery if there exists some noise distribution $\xi \sim \mathcal{Z}$ such that LFA returns $g^* = f$. \end{defn}
+\begin{defn}[Model Recovery: Guiding Principle] Given an instance of the LFA framework with a black-box model $f$ such that $f \in \mathcal{G}$ and a specific noise type (e.g., Gaussian, Uniform), an explanation method performs model recovery if there exists some noise distribution $\mathcal{Z}$ such that LFA returns $g^* = f$. \end{defn}

 In other words, when the black-box model $f$ itself is of the interpretable model class $G$, there must exist some setting of the noise distribution (within the noise type specified in the instance of the LFA framework) that is able to recover the black-box model.
-(Note that model recovery is a consequence of the conditions specified on the loss function.)
 Thus, in this special case, we require \textit{local function approximation} to lead to \textit{global model recovery} over all inputs.
 This criterion can be thought of as a ``sanity check'' for explanation methods to ensure that they remain faithful to the black-box model.

-Next, we analyze the impact of the choice of perturbation neighborhood $\mathcal{Z}$, the binary operator $\oplus$, and the interpretable model class $\mathcal{G}$ on an explanation method's ability to satisfy the model recovery guiding principle in different input domains $\mathcal{X}$.
-Note that while we can choose $\mathcal{Z}$, $\oplus$, and $\mathcal{G}$, we cannot choose $\mathcal{X}$ (the input domain determined by $f$).
+Next, we analyze the impact of the choice of perturbation neighbourhood $\mathcal{Z}$, the binary operator $\oplus$, and the interpretable model class $\mathcal{G}$ on an explanation method's ability to satisfy the model recovery guiding principle in different input domains $\mathcal{X}$.
+Note that while we can choose $\mathcal{Z}$, $\oplus$, and $\mathcal{G}$, we cannot choose $\mathcal{X}$, the input domain.